j4cegh/aoeu_rg/README.md

  - BASS (easiest to install on arch linux)
  - BASS FX (easiest to install on arch linux)

+Install libraries on debian based OSes: sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libcsfml-dev libsodium-dev libglew-dev

+If you're on linux, use the bass_install.sh script to install bass and bass_fx.
-If you're not on Arch, you need to install BASS and BASS FX manually, sorry.
+If you're on arch, just use the AUR to install bass and bass_fx.